Today Adi shares her Top 5 German Christmas Markets, near Stuttgart, filled with holiday cheer.

 1. Stuttgart Weihnachtsmarkt

-Stuttgart’s Weihnachtsmarkt, the oldest (first mentioned in 1692) and one of the biggest Christmas markets in Germany, can be enjoyed for an entire month, from November 25th to December 23rd.
-Visit it for the lovingly designed chalet roofs and for the lights adorning the entire city center.
+Stuttgart’s Weihnachtsmarkt, the oldest (first mentioned in 1692) and one of the biggest Christmas markets in Germany, can be enjoyed for an entire month, from November 29th to December 23rd.
+Visit it for the lovingly designed chalet roofs and for the lights adorning the entire city centre.
 Enjoy the delicious hot glühwein, while browsing for handmade treasures.

 The Stuttgart Christmas Market stretches from the Schlossplatz down to Karlsplatz and Schillerplatz.
 It’s fairly crowded, so moving fast is not really an option.
 On the upside, moving slowly gives you the chance to stop and taste the food on offer along the way.
 To me, this market is special because it’s the very first market we visited when we arrived in Germany.
 I hadn’t seen one before and the lights and goodies mesmerized me.
 Now that we are back in the area, I could not wait to see it again.